jesscmoore/jesscmoore.github.io/_posts/2025-02-03-setup_hfsplus_backup_on_server.md

 ## Procedure

-MacOS filesystem format since approx 2017 has been APFS.
-TimeMachine will format a new external storage drive as APFS by default on recent Macs.

 ### Erase existing volumes on drive

-The external drive had previously been used for TimeMachine encrypted backups using the TimeMachine default APFS filesystem format.
-As this format cannot be read-write mounted, the drive must be erased and reformated to HPFS format which TimeMachine can also use for backups.
+The external drive had previously been used for TimeMachine encrypted backups using the TimeMachine default APFS filesystem format, which has been the standard Apple file system format since 2017.
+As APFS format cannot be read-write mounted on Ubuntu, the drive must be erased and reformated to HPFS format which TimeMachine can also use for backups.

 Opened `Disk Utility` app > `View` > `Show All Devices`